bmsimons/PSCore/README.md

 $r = [PSCore.LoopbackRecorder]
 $r::StartRecording("X:\test1.mp3")

 (The above will not lock the DLL file.
-It works becauise we do not require explicit bindings when loading the DLL.)
+It works because we do not require explicit bindings when loading the DLL.)

 ## Built With